swamimalode07/GhostType/README.md

 ---

 ## 🎮 How to Play
 1️⃣ Click inside the typing area or press any key to start.
 2️⃣ Type the words as they appear on the screen.
 3️⃣ Your WPM (Words Per Minute) and Accuracy are updated in real time.
 4️⃣ Complete the test and view your results.
 5️⃣ Logged-in users can save scores and appear on the leaderboard.

 ---

-## 📌 Contributing
-Pull requests are welcome!
-If you'd like to contribute:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a pull request

----

 ## 📜 License
 This project is **MIT Licensed**.
 Feel free to use and modify it.